BaySercan/youtube-multi-api/README.md

 REST API to download YouTube videos as MP3/MP4 files and get video transcripts.
 Built with Node.js, Express, and yt-dlp.

+**New Authentication System**: This API now uses JWT authentication for enhanced security.

 ## Important Limitations
 - All processing results are temporary and immediately discarded after delivery
 - Files are streamed directly without server storage